• Welcome

 December Fundraiser Coming to Your Inbox

 The fourteen 2020 grads on the path to achieving their dreams will have similar needs as the 2019 group.
 Watch your email in December for the opportunity to give them helpful financial support for essentials.
-Or donate now and you won’t receive year-end fundraiser clutter from us, nor the possibility of losing track of our campaign among all the other stuff in your inbox.

 Thanks for the giving!